+Requirements:

+Evaluations will be as follows:

+Library Assignment 5% January 23

+Exam #1 25% Pebruary 6 Chapters 1, 2, 3, 4, 5

+Exam #2 25% March 18 Chapters 6, 7, 8, 9, 10

+Paper 20% March 25

-Requirements: Evaluations will be based on three exams and a paper as follows: Exam #1 25% February 6 Chapters 1, 2, 3, 4, 5 Exam #2 25% March 15 Chapters 6, 7, 8, 9, 10 Paper 25% March 27 Final Exam 25% TBA Chapters 11, 12, 13, 14, 15
+Final Exam 25% TBA Chapters 11, 12, 13, 14, 15

 Please note that the exam dates listed on this handout are tentative and are subject to change.
-For the final examination students must be available between April 16 and April 25.
+For the final examination students must be available between April 15 and April 24.
 The date and time of the final exam will be announced by the Student Services Office.
 This information is also subject to change so students should continue checking the posted schedules as they are updated.

-Exams will consist of written questions such as short answer, paragraph and essay questions.
-Several choices will be available for the essays and they will be fairly short (i.e., one to two pages in length).
+Exams will consist of written questions such as short answer, paragraph and possibly a few multiple choice questions.
+Exams are not comprehensive.
 Normally requests to write a missed exam or a deferred exam will not be granted except under the most extreme of circumstances and then evidence must be provided to the instructor before a makeup exam can be arranged.
 Thus, students should ensure they will be available to write the scheduled exams.